 Will my child get a place?

 The school has places for 168 Year 7 students every year.
 If we have more than 168 students wanting to join Year 7 we have a set of “oversubscription criteria” which are used when places are offered.
 Priority is given to groups including those who live in Over Wyre, those whose parents attend church and those who have siblings at the school (see the Admissions Policy for details).
 However, even after all these students have been admitted there are always a good number of places available to other students.
 It is certainly not true that you have to live near the school or attend church to be able to get a place at Saint Aidan’s.
-Admissions Policy for September 2022 can be downloaded using the link below.
+The Admissions Policy for entry in 2024 can be downloaded using the links below.

 The link below gives further details of the churches which will be considered under Oversubscription Criterion D of the Admissions Policy.

 Children sometimes need to change secondary schools at time other than the start of Year 7.
 These admissions are called in-year admissions.
 For example, a house move may make travelling to a child’s current school impractical.

 If you are interested in a place at Saint Aidan’s other than at the start of Year 7, please contact the school directly.
 The school will consider the application.
 If there is a place available in the appropriate year group then the school will arrange for the admission to take place.
 If the year group is full then admission will be refused and you will be provided with information about how to appeal against the refusal.
 You will be notified of the outcome of your application within two working weeks.